Time complexity of Synchronization of discrete pulse-coupled oscillators on trees: Introduction

-\qquad The model we are interested in the present work is a one-parameter family of GCAs which we call the \textit{$\kappa$-color firefly cellular automata} (FCAs), proposed by the author in a recent work \cite{lyu2015synchronization} as a discrete model for pulse-coupled inhibitory oscillators.
-The model is defined for each integer $\kappa\ge 3$.
-Among $\kappa$ possible colors for each vertices, a special state $b(\kappa) = \floor{\frac{\kappa-1}{2}}$ is designated as the `blinking' color.
-In a network of $\kappa$-state identical oscillators, each oscillator updates from state $i$ to $i+1(\text{mod $\kappa$})$ unless it sees a neighbor and notices that its phase is ahead of the blinking neighbor, in which case it waits for one iteration without update.
+The $\kappa$-color firefly cellular automata (FCAs) is a discrete model for pulse-coupled inhibitory oscillators, which was first proposed in \cite{lyu2015synchronization}.
+The model is defined for each integer $\kappa\ge 3$, which equals the number of distinct states that each oscillator assumes.
+A special state $b(\kappa) = \floor{\frac{\kappa-1}{2}}$ is designated as the `blinking' color.
+In a network of $\kappa$-state identical oscillators, each oscillator increments from state $i$ to $i+1(\text{mod $\kappa$})$ unless it has a neighbor of blinking color and its color is post-blinking (specifically, $i \in \{ b(\kappa)+1, b(\kappa)+2,\dots, \kappa-1 \}$), in which case it waits for one iteration without an update.
 More precisely, the transition map $\tau:X_{t}\mapsto X_{t+1}$ for the $\kappa$-color FCA is given as follows: